FridonAI/fridon-ai/README.md

 **Fridon Assistant Integration / Chat Providing**

 Integrate FridonAI on your platform using an `API_KEY` to leverage subscribed plugins.
-This allows seamless usage of FridonAI's capabilities across various platforms.
+This allows seamless usage of FridonAI's capabilities across various platforms. *UPCOMING*

 **Community Participants:**

 - **Assistant Users**: Individuals who subscribe to and use desired plugins.
 - **Plugin Contributors**: Developers who create and contribute plugins, enhancing FridonAI's capabilities with blockchain operations, AI analytics, social network integrations, and more.
+- **Core Library Users**: Developers who install the FridonAI core library in their Python projects to easily create custom plugins and implement private crypto chat functionality.
+This allows for seamless integration of FridonAI's capabilities into existing systems or the creation of new, specialized crypto chat applications.

 ## Core Technical Overview